kjs29/demystify-elliott-wave-theory/README.md

 ## Chart

-For each wave, four points (low1, high1, low2, high2) are plotted since we don't need 5th or 6th point for the hypothesis.
+For each wave, five points (low1, high1, low2, high2, threshold price) are plotted since 6th point is irrelevant.

+Threshold price refers to the price that falls below retracement price in success case, and current low price in failure case.

-If a wave's high2 point exceeds high1 point, it is drawn by line, otherwise dotted-line.
+If a wave's high2 point exceeds high1 point (success case), it is drawn by a solid line; otherwise a dotted-line.

-Waves are detected based on the parameters used for this sample test.
+Waves are detected based on the parameters used.

 - If `retracement_ratio=0.618`, low2 would not be detected if wave2 retraced less than 0.618 of the wave1.